mmirolim/gokvc/README.md

 # http api
 All params set by using get params.
 All request has No Cache control headers.
 Performance wise [fasthttp](https://github.com/valyala/fasthttp) http library used.
 I tried to keep allocation low to reduce gc pressure.
+All cache buckets use concurrent stripped maps to reduce lock contention.
+Reflections and interface{} usage avoided as much as possible to improve performance.
+Expired keys removed by concurrent gc in batches.
 ## Strings

 	get the value of a key